thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 The expectation is that user-side agent code shields users and developers from the notion of effective canister id, in analogy to how the System API interface shields canister developers from worrying about routing.

-The Internet Computer blockchain mainnet does not support `provisional_create_canister_with_cycles` and thus all calls to this method are rejected independently of the effective canister id.
+The BigFile blockchain mainnet does not support `provisional_create_canister_with_cycles` and thus all calls to this method are rejected independently of the effective canister id.

-In development instances of the Internet Computer Protocol (e.g. testnets), the effective canister id of a request submitted to a node must be a canister id from the canister ranges of the subnet to which the node belongs.
+In development instances of the BigFile Protocol (e.g. testnets), the effective canister id of a request submitted to a node must be a canister id from the canister ranges of the subnet to which the node belongs.

 :::